Comme des Garçons: Stores

-Signature boutiques are located in London (as Dover Street Market), Paris, New York City, Beijing, Hong Kong, Seoul, Manila, Saint Petersburg, Tokyo, Kyoto, Osaka, Fukuoka.
+Signature boutiques are located in London (as Dover Street Market), Paris, New York City, Melbourne, Beijing, Hong Kong, Seoul, Manila, Saint Petersburg, Tokyo, Kyoto, Osaka and Fukuoka.
 The company also maintains concessions at select department stores, such as Isetan.

 The company opened the first Guerrilla stores in 2004 in Berlin.
 The Guerrilla stores aim to be open for only one year and to spend a minimal amount of money on the interiors.
 The stores are also purposefully located away from fashionable hubs and districts of a city.
 Guerrilla stores have been opened, and subsequently closed, in Reykjavík, Warsaw, Helsinki, Singapore, Stockholm, Athens, and others.
 In July 2007, a Guerrilla Store opened in Beirut, Lebanon, and in February 2008, a Guerrilla Store opened in downtown Los Angeles, the first in the United States.
 In November 2008, it opened another Guerilla store in the west end of Glasgow.
 In 2004 its opened another in London of Dover Street Market.

 In December 2009, the company opened a 4400 sqft store in Hong Kong called Under The Ground.
 Hong Kong also had a guerrilla store that opened and closed in previous years, run by Silly Thing Hong Kong.
 In March 2012, it opened a store in Manila.
 Also, the first Dover Street Market in Japan opened in Ginza.
 In December 2013, Dover Street Market in New York City opened.
 In 2021, the company reintroduced its "Guerilla" stores, pioneering temporary boutiques that predated the pop-up shop movement by a good decade or so.